 ST 2110 Networking

-The Model 5682's ST 2110 interface supports conformance level A and level B in single and redundant streams.
+The Model 5682's ST 2110 interface supports conformance levels A, B, C, AX, BX, and CX in single and redundant streams.
 The latter follows the SMPTE ST 2022-7 standard and allows connection of one or two networks as desired.
 The Model 5682 provides a separate Ethernet interface that serves as a control port, allowing configuration of the ST 2110 interface by way of web pages.
 NMOS support that follows the IS-04 and IS-05 standards is provided.
 The Merging Technologies ANEMAN Audio Network Manager application can also be utilized as can JSON.
-The ST 2110 audio sample rate is selected for 48 kHz with a bit depth of up to 24.
+The ST 2110 audio sample rate is selected for 48 kHz with a bit depth of 24.

 Dante Networking